From extremely distant stars in the universe…

 …to extremely small detail in the eye

-Imagine Eyes® has taken AO out of astrophysics labs to provide better views of human eyes.
-Based on the same principles, our team has created a technology that improves the assessment of sight defects as well as the quality of retinal images.
-With our medical AO instruments, clinicians can examine extremely small detail in patients’ eyes.
+Imagine Eyes® has taken AO out of astrophysics labs to provide deeper insight in human eyes.
+Our team has created an AO technology that improves the assessment of sight defects as well as the quality of retinal images.
+With our medical AO instruments, clinicians can examine incredibly small detail in patients’ eyes.